 - Make a full payment on the judgment.

 - File a dispute with the credit bureaus.

 - Ask to have it vacated at your local courthouse.

-While college tuition becomes more and more expensive, the job market doesn’t always support such high monthly payments on student loans.
+While college tuition becomes more expensive, the job market doesn’t always support such high monthly payments on student loans.
 Consequently, many graduates find themselves defaulting on their loans.
-There are a lot of laws surrounding student loan repayment, so your best option is to rehabilitate the loan.
+There are several laws surrounding student loan repayment, so your best option is to rehabilitate the loan.

 If you’re worried about the amount of time it takes to go through the dispute process, consider hiring a reputable credit repair firm to help you out.
-They have tons of staff members with the legal know-how you need to get negative items off your credit report permanently.
+They have many staff members with the legal know-how you need to permanently get negative entries off your credit report.